Frigate Config

 Defining Masks

 Use masks sparingly.
 Over-masking will make it more difficult for objects to be tracked.
-See Frigate masks.
+Motion masks should not be used to mark out areas where you do not want objects to be detected or to reduce false positives.

 Motion Masks: may be designated to prevent unwanted types of motion from triggering detection.